-Analysis and interpretation of data involves organising the data to show findings and develop conclusions, and making recommendations and planning actions.
+Students will get the most out of their participation in Waterwatch if they analyse and interpret the data they have collected.
+This involves organising the data to show findings and develop conclusions, and making recommendations and planning actions.

 Conclusions are an explanation of why your data looks the way it does and what factors have influenced the results.